Hammer, Claw and Mallet Toes

 Day Case Surgical Correction

 The good news is that Mr Jason Nandlal, Consultant Podiatric Surgeon can permanently correct the hammer, mallet or claw toe thus preventing the formation of painful corns on skin overlying these joints.
 Surgery involves fusion of the deformed joint either with a small implant or surgical pin which is removed after 4-6 weeks.
 Surgery is undertaken as a day case procedure under local anaesthetic either with or without sedation.
+It is important to note that you will be asked to cease smoking for 6 weeks prior to your procedure and 8 weeks after to aid the healing process.

 Your Hammer, Claw and Mallet Toes Specialist: